paketo-buildpacks/paketo-website/content/docs/howto/php.md

 {{< /code/copyable >}}

-If your app has a `composer.lock` file, the buildpack will use the php version defined there.
+If your app has a `composer.lock` file, the buildpack will use the PHP version defined there.

 #### Unsupported: Using buildpack.yml